 You may be asked not to eat or drink anything for 4 to 6 hours before the scan.

-Tell your doctor if you are claustrophobic (afraid of closed spaces).
+Tell your provider if you are claustrophobic (afraid of closed spaces).
 You may be given a medicine to help you feel sleepy and less anxious.
-Your doctor may suggest an "open" MRI, in which the machine is not as close to your body.
+Your provider may suggest an "open" MRI, in which the machine is not as close to your body.

 Before the test, tell your health care provider if you have: